LaTeX Lists and Tables

 Stretching or Merging Cells

-To combine the contents of cells, a special cell is declared using either multicolumn
+To combine the contents of cells, a special cell is declared using either multicolumn or

-command requires one set of curly braces declaring the number of columns or rows to
+multicolumn command requires one set of curly braces declaring the number of columns or rows to

 stretch, a second set of curly braces which describes the alignment and bars to use with the cell,